nathalie-ckc/education/LFS171x/docs/discovering-blockchain-technologies.md

 * The reference to the previous block
 * The proof of work, also known as a nonce
 * The timestamp
 * The Merkle tree root for the transactions included in this block.
+(Merkle tree is explained next)

 ## Merkle Tree